psholtz/Java-Refresher/hw1/README.md

 **boolean stringIntersect(String a, String b, int len)**

-Given 2 strings, consider all the substrings within them of length len.
+Given two strings, consider all the substrings within them of length len.
 Returns true if there are any such substrings which appear in both strings.
 Compute this in O(n) time using a HashSet.
 Len will be 1 or more.

 CharGrid
 --------

-The CharGrid class encapsulates a 2d char array with a couple operations.
+The CharGrid class encapsulates a 2-d char array with a couple operations.

 **int charArea(char ch)**